notDhruv/jekyll-now/work.md

 <details>
   <summary> Read more... </summary>
   <p>
   Determinizability of one clock perturbed timed automata unlike non - perturbed.
 Gives a construction for the same extending to timed language inclusion decidability hence answering the problem of universality.
-The focused paper is [here](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1166&context=cis_papers).
+The focused paper is <a href="https://repository.upenn.edu/cgi/viewcontent.cgi?article=1166&context=cis_papers"> here </a>.
   </p>
 </details>